 Your Recovery after Migraine Surgery:

 Your first follow-up visit will be 5 to 7 days after surgery.
-If you don't not stay in the hospital overnight we usually like to see you in clinic the day after surgery.
-During your follow-up visits, Dr Amirlak, will review incision care, your ability to engage in activities of daily living, and any concerns that you may have.
+If you don't not stay in the hospital overnight, we usually like to see you in clinic the day after surgery.
+During your follow-up visits, Dr Amirlak will review incision site, your ability to engage in activities of daily living, and any concerns that you may have.
 Further follow-up is scheduled for approximately 3 weeks, 3 months, 6 months, and 1 year.
 For out of town patients, the schedule can be adjusted.

-Generally there are minimal side effects of the surgery.
-These may include some transitory numbness in the back of the head and temple areas, which generally lasts for a few weeks.
+Generally, there are minimal side effects of the surgery.
+These may include some transitory numbness in the back of the head and temple areas which generally lasts for a few weeks.
 Soreness in the back of the neck usually improves within a week.
-Althought not the goal of this surgery , patients undergoing surgery in the frontal area may notice a rejuvenated appearance of the forehead, with fewer wrinkles.
+Although not the goal of this surgery, patients undergoing surgery in the frontal area may notice a rejuvenated appearance of the forehead, with fewer wrinkles.

 It is important to remember that you may still have some headaches after surgery, but they should be much less frequent and nowhere near as intense as the migraines you had before.